jump to navigation

 Replacing a stack with concurrency 23 April 2008

-Posted by ojmason in NLP, erlang, programming.
+Posted by Oliver Mason in erlang, NLP, programming.

 For some language processing task I needed a reasonably powerful parser (a program to identify the syntactic structure of a sentence).
 So I dug out my copy of Winograd (1983) (“Language as a Cognitive Process”) and set about implementing an Augmented Transition Network parser in Erlang.